richardsonian/MinecraftModSkeleton/README.md

 _This branch is intended for Minecraft version 1.12 and is bundled with scripts for forge(1.12.2 - 14.23.5.2768).
 See other branches for older versions, or see the "noforgeincluded" branch for the source with no forge files included._

+### Features
+- Easy to use, dynamic classes for registering your blocks, items, tile entities, and network messages!
+Just add one line at the top of the registry file, and all the hard work of registering them in the right places will be done for you.
+- Painless IGuiHandler implementation.
+Getting a sensical IGuiHandler setup with mutiple blocks can be a huge pain, so this skeleton includes a framework that makes adding a Gui and associating it with a tileEntiy and container only take one line of code.
+Also, no GUI ids!
+Just reference the GuiEntry you need by the static field, or by getting it by searching for it by the associated tile entity class.

 ### How to initialize modding environment for IntelliJ idea
 _steps copied from the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) (Section: "Terminal-free IntelliJ IDEA configuration")_